ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 {: #file-s2s-auth-xaccount-ui}
 {: ui}

+This authorization is for the creation of accessor shares and sharing data across accounts.

 1. In the {{site.data.keyword.cloud_notm}} console, log in to the account where your file share is.
 1. Go to **Manage > Access (IAM)**.